-Colonial Pipeline.
-JBS.
-The Washington D.C.
-Police Department.
+Change Healthcare.
+CDK Global.
+Blue Yonder.
 The ransomware headlines have been nearly nonstop in recent months.
-The rapid growth has, in large part, been due to the pandemic and more employees working from home, and it’s only going to increase in volume and severity according to Verizon’s 2021 Data Breach Investigation Report.
+The rapid growth has, in large part, been due to the pandemic and more employees working from home, and it’s only going to increase in volume and severity according to Verizon’s 2025 Data Breach Investigation Report (2025 DBIR).
 The move to work from home expanded perimeters (i.e. deperimeterization) and these new configurations will continue to cause security issues.

-The recent ransomware executive order signed by U.S. President Joe Biden mandates that the government put a Zero Trust Architecture (ZTA) in place and calls for significant steps to modernize federal networks and improve data sharing between the U.S. government and the private sector.
+Back in 2021, former President Joe Biden signed a Cybersecurity executive order that sparked significant changes in both public and private sector cybersecurity approaches by mandating a Zero Trust Architecture (ZTA) for the U.S. Government.
+They didn’t stop there.
+Before leaving office in 2025, Biden reinforced this initiative with another executive order bolstering the nation’s cybersecurity in pursuit of a continuous, proactive journey of fortified infrastructure.
 This order rightfully puts cyberattacks on par with other terrorism attacks and the government is urging all businesses to immediately put certain security precautions in place, including multifactor authentication and employing a skilled security team.

 Automate for More Secured Systems

 What’s the most common source of ransomware breaches?
 Human error.
-Whether it’s a stolen password or sneaking in through a forgotten account with privileged access, most hacks can be tied to small mistakes.
+With a Zero Trust approach, the security architecture is built on the principle “never trust, always verify.”
+Whether it’s a stolen password or sneaking in through a forgotten account with privileged access, most breakdowns can be tied to small mistakes.
+Data from the 2025 DBIR ties human involvement to 60% of breaches.
 While you can’t remove all missteps, you can minimize the opportunity for them by automating critical access processes.

 A Zero Trust Architecture plus an identity and access management (IAM) solution like Bravura Identity can more securely grant access (and restrict it) with automated provisioning and de-provisioning.
 By replacing the need for passwords, you remove the opportunity to hack, or socially engineer, creating a stronger system overall.